busilas/SEPM/Unit10/linters_code/README.md

 - ✅ pycodestyle code_with_lint.py: Click here to see the [output](https://github.com/busilas/SEPM_UoE/blob/main/Unit10/linters_code/assets/pycodestyle.PNG).

 - ✅ pydocstyle code_with_lint.py: Click here to see the [output](https://github.com/busilas/SEPM_UoE/blob/main/Unit10/linters_code/assets/pydocstyle.PNG).

+## 3. Step
+Compare the effectiveness of each tool in defining and identifying code quality.
+What can you conclude about the effectiveness of each approach?

+## Answer:
+Each linter—pylint, pyflakes, pycodestyle, and pydocstyle—serves a specific purpose in code quality analysis, and their effectiveness varies depending on the focus.

+Pylint is the most comprehensive tool, checking everything from PEP 8 compliance, logical errors, to code design.
+It is highly effective at catching a wide range of issues, from minor style inconsistencies to deeper architectural problems.
+However, it can be overly strict and may produce too many warnings, making it harder to use for quick scans without proper configuration.

+Pyflakes is much lighter, focusing primarily on catching logical errors such as undefined variables or unused imports.
+It’s quick and efficient for identifying potential runtime errors but doesn’t enforce coding style or catch design issues.

+Pycodestyle strictly enforces PEP 8, ensuring that the code follows Python’s official style guidelines.
+While it’s excellent for improving code readability and consistency, it doesn’t catch logical errors or runtime issues, so it’s best paired with other tools.

+Pydocstyle focuses on ensuring that the code’s documentation is complete and adheres to PEP 257 standards.
+It is highly effective for making sure docstrings are present and formatted correctly, improving code maintainability.
+However, it only addresses documentation and does not check for style or logical errors.

+In conclusion, pylint offers the most thorough analysis but can be overwhelming, while pyflakes is quick for error detection.
+Pycodestyle ensures style consistency, and pydocstyle focuses on documentation quality.
+Together, they cover all aspects of code quality effectively.